-Value: 10% Due: Class 9
+Due: Class 9

-This assignment is assigned in Class 1 and topics are declared in Class 2.

-The goal of this assignment is for students to learn how to work together and to learn how to prepare study guides from assigned text chapters.

-- In the nursing program, group work will be an essential component. - You must have the skills to work well in a group setting. - In study cohorts, students rely on one another in order to make studying for exams easier. - In order to have successful study cohorts, students must learn to trust one another's work.

-In groups of 2, students will prepare a study review package from one of the topics covered in class

-- Must include a handout for each member of the class and for the instructor - This study package must contain ALL relevant material that your peers will need to study for the final exam

-Groups will also present a 10 minute oral presentation to the class, summarizing one or two key points from their review package

-• Must include a visual component (i.e. PPT, overheads, use of board, poster, etc.)
+- O Topics declared on Class 2 - O The goal of this assignment is for students to learn how to work together and to learn how to prepare study guides from assigned text chapters. - In the nursing program, group work will be an essential component. - You must have the skills to work well in a group setting. - In study cohorts, students rely on one another in order to make studying for exams easier. - In order to have successful study cohorts, students must learn to trust one another's work. - O In groups of 2, students will prepare a study review package from one of the topics covered in class - Must include a handout for each member of the class and for the instructor - This study package must contain ALL relevant material that your peers will need to study for the final exam - O Groups will also present a 10 minute oral presentation to the class, summarizing one or two key points from their review package - Must include a visual component (i.e. PPT, overheads, use of board, poster, etc.)

-Will be graded on the quality of the study package prepared for your peers as well as on the quality of the oral presentation